SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-4-2-complex-conditions-exam-problems/exam-problems/hotel-room/hotel-room.md

 ### Printing the Result

-Finally, what remains is to print the calculated results in the console.
+Finally, what remains is to print the calculated results on the console.

 ## Testing in the Judge System